sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Recommended fonts
+Short desc    : Recommended fonts
 URL          : http://tug.org/texlive/
-Лицензия     : Artistic 2.0 and CC-BY and CC-BY-SA and GPLv2 and GPLv2+ and GPLv3+ and LGPLv2+ and LPPL and MIT and Public Domain and UCD and Utopia
+License      : Artistic 2.0 and CC-BY and CC-BY-SA and GPLv2 and GPLv2+ and GPLv3+ and LGPLv2+ and LPPL and MIT and Public Domain and UCD and Utopia
-Описание     : Recommended fonts, including the base 35 PostScript fonts,
+Descript     : Recommended fonts, including the base 35 PostScript fonts,
              : Latin Modern, TeX Gyre, and T1 and other encoding support for
              : Computer Modern, in outline form.
 ```